- A climbing method is how we climb, which is different than a system (what we use to climb).

 Hitch Climbing is used in situation where a throwball can’t be used:

-Stick Climbing is used in situations where a throwball can’t be used and a Stick is preferred:
+Stick Climbing is used in situations where a throwball can’t be used and the use of a Stick is preferred:

 Other Methods

-These methods are explained on these dedicated pages, but not included in the matrix.
+These methods are explained on these dedicated pages, but not included in the matrix, simply because they are not recommended.